Thin Film, Thin Films Types & Optical Thin Film Coating

 Thin films have several applications in various fields; furthermore, they play a significant role in the study and development of materials with unique and special properties, such as the superlattices which make it possible to study quantum phenomena.

 Thin films are very important because they differentiate the properties and reactions of the material surface from its bulk.
 Thin films have a wide range of properties that can be used in a variety of applications.

 Types of thin films can be categorized as follows:

-The process of creating thin films is called the deposition.
-There are several methods for deposition of thin film that can be divided into two main groups of chemical and physical methods.
+The process of creating thin films is called Deposition.
+There are several deposition methods of the thin film.
+They divide into two main groups of chemical and physical methods.
 Among the physical methods, the physical vapor deposition (PVD) method has a good accuracy and uniformity that has been highly regarded.
-Various techniques of sputtering, thermal evaporation, electron beam and pulsed laser deposition (PLD) are subsets of Physical vapor deposition.
+Various techniques of sputtering, thermal evaporation, electron beam and pulsed laser deposition (PLD) are subsets of physical vapor deposition.

-VacCoat’s Vacuum Coating systems are all used to create thin films by physical vapor deposition (PVD).
+VacCoat’s Vacuum Coating systems (such as Desk Sputter Coater – DSR1 and Desk Thermal Evaporator – DTT) are all used to create thin films by physical vapor deposition (PVD).
 In order to get acquainted with and use the PVD method, you can refer to the website of VacCoat Ltd.